Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Quantum mechanics is the Fourier - transformed classical mechanics

 or in another form:

 Which immediately implies matrix notation of quantum mechanics.

 So, we have showed that :

-\qquad 1) The quantum mechanics is the Fourier - transformed classical mechanics, and transformation goes on the function of a free electromagnetic field which cannot enter obviously into the Shroedinger equations, remaining out of consideration framework.
+\qquad 1) The quantum mechanics is the Fourier - transformed classical mechanics, and transformation goes on the function of the electromagnetic field coupled with electron, which cannot enter obviously into the Schr\"{o} dinger equations, remaining out of consideration framework.

-\qquad 2) The quantum theory is an incomplete (local) theory because it is based on an incomplete (local) equation (3.9) (of Shroedinger) instead of the complete (non-local) equation (3.8) where the free electromagnetic field appears as coefficients $a_{m}(p)$ under summation and integration.
+\qquad 2) The quantum theory is an incomplete (local) theory because it is based on an incomplete (local) Schr\"{o}dinger equation (3.9) instead of the complete (non-local) equation (3.8) where the virtual electromagnetic field appears as coefficients $a_{m}(p)$ under summation and integration.

-Thus so-called wave functions are not "probability density" but are just eigenfunctions of the operator of Liouville, on which we make decomposition of the emitted / absorbed electromagnetic field.
+Thus so-called wave functions are not "probability density" but are just eigenfunctions of the operator of Liouville which forms the problem of Sturm-Liouville.
+And this is the eigenfunctions that allow us to make decomposition of the electromagnetic field coupled with a charge.
 It should be stressed here, the theory based on the equation (3.8) do not suffer of the wave function collapse problem, and the Einstein -- Podolsky -- Rosen paradox does not appears.
-En consequence with the expression (3.8), the wave function is defined completely by the photon, and its collapse appears within the wavelength size of the photon (see integration on $dx$ in (3.8)).
-So, within this complete theory there do not appear movements characterized by velocities more than light speed, as it take place in the Einstein -- Podolsky -- Rosen paradox for the Schroedinger equation (3.9).
+In consequence with the expression (3.8), the wave function is defined completely by the photon, and its collapse appears within the volume $\lambda ^{3}$ , where $\lambda $\ is the wavelength of the photon (see integration on $dx$ in (3.8)).
+So, within this complete theory there do not appear movements characterized by velocities more than light speed, as it take place in the Einstein -- Podolsky -- Rosen paradox for the Schr\"{o}dinger equation (3.9).

 To conclude, the uncertainty principle $\Delta p\Delta x$ $\sim $ $\hbar $ should be mentioned briefly.
 As it was mentioned above, any measurement occurs with the assistance of a photon.
 In this way, we can measure the coordinates of the object with the precision of up to $\Delta x=\lambda /\cos \varphi $\ where $\lambda $\ is wavelength of the photon.
 However in the course of coordinate measurement the photon transfers a part of their impulse to the measured object so we can write $\Delta p=\hbar k\cos \varphi $\ . \ Combining the first expression with the second one we have $\Delta p\Delta x$ $\sim $ $\hbar $\ .